-In the UK The Bodley Head brought out The Islamic Enlightenment: The modern struggle between faith and reason on February 23, 2017.
-The same book appeared in the US, with the subtitle The struggle between faith and reason, 1798 to modern times, on April 4, published by Liveright.
-The Islamic Enlightenment has enjoyed much success and critical attention, being named book of the week by CNN, shortlisted for the Ballie Gifford Prize, formerly the Samuel Johnson Prize, the most prestigious non-fiction prize in the UK, and longlisted for the Cundill History Prize, administered by McGill.
+Since coming out in 2017 The Islamic Enlightenment has enjoyed much success and critical attention, being shortlisted for the Baillie Gifford Prize, formerly the Samuel Johnson Prize, and the Orwell Prize, longlisted for the Cundill History Prize and named a book of year by the Wall Street Journal, the Sunday Times and the Times Literary Supplement.
 Yuval Noah Harari, author of Sapiens and Homo Deus, has called The Islamic Enlightenment 'eye-opening...while both Islamic extremists and Western bigots find it convenient to stress the incompatibility of Islam and modernity, Christopher de Bellaigue shows that Islam is whatever Muslims make of it, and that at least some Muslims have made of it something very modern.'
 In The New York Times, Jason Goodwin wrote that 'this brilliant and lively history deserves nothing but praise', while Bettany Hughes, author of Istanbul, wrote, 'the work itself incarnates the essence of enlightenment'.

 Islamic Enlightenment?
 To look at the Middle East's current movements of fundamentalist revival, you might think it never happened.
 In fact, from the beginning of the nineteenth century to the present day Islamic society in its Middle Eastern heartlands has been transformed by modern ideals and practices, and the retreat of religion under a wave of secular knowledge defined by rationalism.